Flexible Catalysis: Informal statements of main results

 Theorems \ref{LU_main_result} and \ref{PM_main_result} mean that more extractions can be done by flexible catalysis than by regular catalysis, if the class of free operations is either local unitaries or permutation matrices.
 So this is a stronger advantage provided by flexibility than that of Theorem \ref{LOCC_main_result} for LOCC.

-The following result holds for any transformation theory.
+The following result holds for any resource theory.
 It aims to give the reader a sense of the strength of flexible catalysis in general, relating it to well-studied types of transformations.